-There should be no additional costs to state agencies and no effect on state revenue.
+There will be no additional costs to state agencies.

 - 3. Are there less costly intrusive methods for achieving the purpose of the proposed rule?
 No. - 4.
 Can you think of other means or methods to achieve the purpose of the proposed code change?
 If so, please explain what they are and why your proposed change is the preferred method or means to achieve the desired result.
 No. - 5.
 What are the probable costs of complying with the proposed rule, including the portion of the total costs that will be borne by identifiable categories of affected parties, such as separate classes of governmental units, businesses, or individuals?